stevenrskelton/build-action-file-receiver/README.md

 If you don't want to create SSH accounts, install clients (other than this one), or want to use Scala instead of custom scripting languages, maybe this is for you.

-This project is basically server-side deployment scripts written in Scala, with Akka HTTP receiving builds from Github, so it can easily be integrated as a `Route` of existing Akka HTTP / Play deployments.
+This project is basically server-side deployment scripts written in Scala, with Akka HTTP receiving builds from GitHub, so it can easily be integrated as a `Route` of existing Akka HTTP / Play deployments.

 ### User Permissions

-Upload permissions are limited to the ability to publish to Github Packages Maven.
+Upload permissions are limited to the ability to publish to GitHub Packages Maven.

 Server-side permissions are completely internal to your server.